Extreme value theory for singular subspace estimation in the matrix denoising model: Proofs of main results

-for all $i\in\dpar{r}$.
-This shows that although each ratio $\widehat{s}_i/s_{i}$ tends to one in probability as $n\to\infty$ under the diverging spikes condition in \cref{\mainlabel{body-assumption:snr}}, the corrected ratios $\widetilde{s}_i/s_{i}$ obtained in \cref{supp-lemma:singular-value-displacement-specific} converge to one in probability potentially at a much faster rate under \cref{\mainlabel{body-assumption:snr}}.
-This is demonstrated in the finite-$n$ simulations in \cref{\mainlabel{body-fig:convergence-in-distribution}}, where the bias of the uncorrected test statistic is especially visible under weak signals, while there does not seem to be a visually discernible bias for the corrected test statistic. \end{remark}
+with probability exceeding $1-O(n^{-6})$ for all $j\in\dpar{r}$.
+This shows that although each ratio $\widehat{s}_{j}/s_{j}$ tends to one in probability as $n\to\infty$ under the diverging spikes condition in \cref{\mainlabel{body-assumption:snr}}, the corrected ratios $\widetilde{s}_{j}/s_{j}$ obtained in \cref{supp-lemma:singular-value-displacement-specific} converge to one in probability potentially at a much faster rate.
+This is demonstrated in the finite-$n$ simulations in \cref{\mainlabel{body-fig:convergence-in-distribution}}, where the bias of the uncorrected test statistic is especially visible under weak signals. \end{remark}